NAM Fellowship in Osteopathic Medicine

-A flexible research stipend of $25,000 will be awarded to each NAM Fellow in Osteopathic Medicine.
-The stipend will be administered through the appropriate department in the fellow’s home institution.
-Stipends are not intended for use as salary offsets.
+A flexible research grant of $25,000 will be awarded to each NAM Fellow in Osteopathic Medicine, which will be administered through the appropriate department in the fellow’s home institution to advance the fellow’s professional and academic career.
+This grant is not intended for use as a salary offset for the fellow.

-Nominees for the NAM Fellowship in Osteopathic Medicine must meet the following requirements:
+Nominees for the NAM Fellowship in Osteopathic Medicine must:

-- Nomination by a member of the NAM, the Trustees of the AOA, the Board of Deans of the AACOM, or the Board of Directors of the AOF
+- Be nominated by a member of the NAM, the Trustees of the AOA, the Board of Deans of the AACOM or the Board of Directors of the AOF

-- Within the first two-to-seven years after completion of post graduate work
+- Be within the first two-to-seven years after completion of post-graduate work

-- Supporting letter from the candidate’s department chair
+- Have a supporting letter from the candidate’s department chair

-- U.S. citizen or permanent residency status at the time of the nomination
+- Hold U.S. citizen or permanent resident status at the time of the nomination

 A complete nomination packet must be submitted electronically through the online nomination system at https://fellowship.nam.edu/ and will include the following documents:

-- Nomination letter from a member of the NAM, the Trustees of the AOA, the Board of Deans of the AACOM, or the Board of Directors of the AOF
+- A nomination letter from a member of the NAM, the Trustees of the AOA, the Board of Deans of the AACOM or the Board of Directors of the AOF

 - Three (3) letters of reference